 Since becoming an ELS employee in 2018, Beau has worked on multiple wetland delineations, ordinary high water mark delineations, fish removal projects, and mitigation bank monitoring projects.
-He has prepared many reports such as Critical Areas Determinations, Wetland Delineation reports, Habitat Assessments, and Mitigation Bank Monitoring Reports.
+He has prepared various reports such as Critical Areas Determinations, Wetland Delineation reports, Habitat Assessments, and Mitigation Bank Monitoring Reports.
+Beau has taken several continuing education courses to stay on top of current rules and regulations and he has also become a certified wilderness first responder.
 Beau has proven to be an effective communicator with our clients, our staff, and the regulatory agencies.

 What year did you start working for ELS?